 • In point 3.3, "Divers Personal gas reserve - Bailout (classified 'reserve')", the authors say: "All working divers must carry a personal gas reserve to provide sufficient endurance to allow the diver to return to a place of safety".
 This is the text already displayed in point 2.3, and in point 10.5 of IMCA D 022.
 As above, it is indicated that the capacity must be calculated to allow breathing for 1 minute for every 10 metres of excursion umbilical deployed at a rate of 40 litres minutes (again, I suggest considering the UK HSE study RR 1073).

 The authors also promote the use of rebreathers, which I recommend for dives below 60 m.
 Note that such equipment is described in point 2.3.7 "Bailout systems" of the document "Description of a saturation system" published by "Diving and ROV Specialists".
 In addition to increasing the duration of breathing time, these systems reheat the breathed gas, which is not possible with a classical bottle.
-However, the authors say that the breathed gas have to be renewed as oxygen will be consumed by the diver, and the soda-lime saturated with CO2.
+However, the authors say that the breathing rate does not need to be considered for rebreathers.
+It is true that a rebreather recycles the breathed gas.
+Nevertheless, they should have considered that oxygen and soda-lime (that removes the CO2 from the breathed gas) have to be renewed as oxygen will be consumed by the diver, and the soda-lime saturated with CO2.
 Also, the systems currently in use require to have their mix adjusted to the depth of intervention, and changing the mix will be the source of gas loss.
 In addition, mixes may have to be stored if the divers are planned to change of working depth during the saturation project.